sean1516/HomeAssistant/automation/readme.md

 These automations are used to turn a light on to signify the dog needs to be fed.
 A amazon dash button is used to signify the dog has been fed by turning off the light.
 * Turn on Notification Light AM
 * Turn on Notification Light PM
+* Turn off the Notification Light When the button is pressed in the morning
+* Turn off the Notification Light When the button is pressed in the evening
+* Reset everything for the new day

 ### Garage Light.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/garage_light.yaml)__